9812u49823juhre/Great/Open-Source-Plugin-Tutorial.md

 * What are the different types of plugins?

-* How does a DuckDuckGo plugin work, line by line?
+* How does a DuckDuckGo plugin work, line-by-line?

 * What are the step-by-step instructions for creating, testing, and submitting new plugins?